eram/node.cpp/README.md

 - *OS specifics be gone*.
 WIN32 and POSIX no more!
 - *Modern:* Strings should be UTF8; JSON-like structures should be built-in; Networking and internet-age encryption should be built-in and easy to use. toString() toHash(); http/s; crypto; websockets etc.
 - *Generics* (template classes) are hard for a lot of developers.
 We should keep its usage to a minimum on the STD level.
 - *Package manager:* sharing working code is an excellent way to speed up developement.
 Solving dependencies and clear versioning is key.
 No DLL hell!
+Ref: [vcpkg](https://github.com/microsoft/vcpkg)
 - *Enforce coding standards*: use camel casing for methods; properties and variables; Pascal casing for types; All-caps for constants; no type referencing in the name (e.g. no “m_pRectXxx”); clear folder sctructure and include hirarchy as part of the standards.
 - *Ownership of allocated objects* is norm.
 Use references not pointers whenever possible >> writing code with std::unique_ptr should be the norm.
 No need to free(), delete etc.
 - Being *opinionated* is good.